RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos

-\paragraph{Result on the MAD Dataset} We compare our model's performance on the MAD dataset in Tab. \ref{tab:sota}.
+We compare our model's performance on the MAD dataset in Tab. \ref{tab:sota}.
 RGNet achieves state-of-the-art performance on both the R$1_{.1}$ and R$5_{.1}$ scores by outperforming the previous best SooNet \cite{pan2023scanning} by \textbf{1.2\%} and \textbf{1.9\%}.
 Together with its competitive performance on other metrics, RGNet demonstrates the importance of end-to-end modeling of long videos.
 Specifically, our performance of R$1$ is superior at all IoU thresholds, which testifies to the effectiveness of the proposed retrieval method.
-Notably, prior models rely on heuristic dot product similarity measures applied to CLIP \cite{radford2021learning} features for the retrieval phase.
-In contrast, our shared retrieval feature and its unified optimization with the grounding objective drastically enhance the first stage selection, as seen in Tab. \ref{tab:rg_ablation}.
-It further helps the network capture more discriminative features crucial for detecting extremely tiny moments in hour-long videos.
+Notably, prior models rely on heuristic dot product similarity search applied to CLIP \cite{radford2021learning} features for the retrieval phase.
+In contrast, our shared retrieval feature and its unified optimization with the grounding objective drastically enhance the first stage retrieval, as seen in Tab. \ref{tab:rg_ablation}.
+It further helps the network capture more discriminative events crucial for detecting extremely tiny moments in hour-long videos.

-\paragraph{Result on the Ego4D Dataset} RGNet demonstrates state-of-the-art performance on all metrics for the Ego4D-NLQ benchmark.
-As shown in Table \ref{tab:sota}, RGNet improves the primary evaluation metric, the R$1_{.3}$ and R$5_{.3}$ score average by 9.6\%.
-Separately, we outperform the previous best methods on R$1_{.3}$ and R$5_{.3}$ by \textbf{1.32\%} and \textbf{11.3\%}, respectively.
-This improvement is consistent across other metrics as well.
-The unified proposal and frame-level modeling in RGNet parallelly capture long- and short-range temporal dependencies, contributing to its superior performance.
-By modeling the entire video as a whole, RGNet learns better cross-modal alignment by contrasting visual scenarios from various events within the same video.
-Notably, compared to SooNet \cite{pan2023scanning} and CONE \cite{hou2022cone}, two prominent proposal-based methods, RGNet achieves an average score improvement of $13.7\%$ and $7.3\%$.
-This substantial improvement is attributed to our unified modeling of proposal retrieval, whereas they disjointly employ a dot product similarity measure.